KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 peculiarities.
 Here we provide a generic overview on common features, will focus on available types peculiarities in each dedicated part.

 Main concepts
 -----------------

 The creation and management of analytical documents in Knowage involves different elements:

-   Template.
-The template defines the standard layout of a document, including specific information on its appearance and the way contents should be displayed.
+   Template.The template defines the standard layout of a document, including specific information on its appearance and the way contents should be displayed.
 Templates can be encoded by hand or using Knowage Studio designers, when available.
 For each analytical